gadingkusumaanggraeni/portfoliogadingkusumaanggraeni/SalesAnalysisPTSejahteraBersama.md

 4. This is Looker Studio link to know about Product Sales Report in PT Sejahtera Bersama [https://lookerstudio.google.com/reporting/f87de00e-5a48-44e8-9889-5bb30ce91572]
 ![DASHBOARD_PRODUCT_SALES (2)](https://github.com/gadingkusumaanggraeni/portfoliogadingkusumaanggraeni/assets/150303416/69dd1310-80ef-4a6c-b54c-52a3e1f9cdfb)
 - Overall, total quantity of products sold is 11654 products and total sales is 1,754,750.57
-- From the total sales trend grapj, it can be seen that the total trend sales in January 2020-October 2021
+- From the total sales trend graph, it can be seen that the total sales trend in January 2020-October 2021
   fluctuative.
-However, in October 2021 the total trend sales have increased.
+But, in October 2021 the trend have increased.
-- The product category with the highest total sales is Robots which has total sales of 743,505 with total the quantity of products sold is 1053.
+- The product category with the highest total sales is Robots which has total sales of 743,505 with total quantity of products sold is 1053.
 While the most low are the Blueprints with total sales 16,434.61.
-- The product category has the highest total product quantity sold were 3123 eBooks products in total sales is 58,968.41.
+- The product category has the highest total product quantity sold is 3123 eBooks with total sales is 58,968.41.
 While the lowest is Robot Kits, only 1037 products is sold.
-- Washington is a city with total product sales overall the highest was 55381.94 with the total quantity of products sold being 308 products.
+- Washington is a city with the highest total product sales was 55381.94 with the total quantity of products sold being 308 products.
 Meanwhile, the city with the lowest total product sales is Philadelphia is only 23,845.26 with 139 products sold.

 5. We know that in October 2021, total sales have increased.
 So, for maintain or increase sales we have recommendation strategy are :
 - Create old customer engagement by providing promotions interesting so that customers will be interested in buying the product again as well as creating product bundling package promos that are often purchased by customers with products that don't sell well.